To determine which of your programs files have help text, you can use the Help Report.

 performs a case-insensitive search for a help line with a single-word

-Check for a line in the help that begins with the string
+Check for a line in the help that begins with the words

 If the programs listed after